XOXO Entertainment: Launch of the company and the first Girl Group 4EVE

 XOXO Entertainment was launched and mentioned for the first time in the 4EVE Girl Group Star survival contest was to find XOXO Entertainment's first Girl Group artist.
-Broadcast via Workpoint TV, by the all 7 members and the group official debut on Wednesday, December 23, 2020 at the KBank Siam Pic-Ganesha Theater Siam Square One Shopping Center.
+Broadcast via Workpoint TV, by all 7 members and the group official debut on Wednesday, December 23, 2020, at the KBank Siam Pic-Ganesha Theater Siam Square One Shopping Center.

 2021

 Project NVL (Neverland) Boy Star

-In Sunday March, 28, 2021, 4EVE The First Album was released.
+On Sunday, March 28, 2021, 4EVE The First Album was released.
 Later, in May, XOXO Entertainment applications and auditions for male trainees for a project called Neverland Boy Star have been opened to join the label's new artist group.
 Like 4EVE Girl Group Star, it will be a survival show format to discover XOXO Entertainment's new boy band.
 It is scheduled to be broadcast within 2023.

 The first boy group ATLAS

 In September 2021, the name of XOXO Entertainment's first Boy Band was announced, ATLAS (แอทลาส).
 Members were officially revealed and made their official debut on Tuesday, December 7, 2021 at the forecourt of Central World.